Your church can take a few simple steps so that every child will feel welcomed and included in your summer activities.

 Children with disabilities are part of God's family, but people don't always treat them that way.
 In this book you'll discover how to help kids and their leaders welcome and include kids with disabilities at church or school.

-I hope that many children and youth ministry leaders will use these videos for training their teachers and leaders.
 What has your church done to train your children and youth leaders to engage kids with disabilities in church ministries?

 Youth ministry leaders often struggle with how to include high school age participants who have autism; developmental disabilities; or physical, visual, hearing, or intellectual impairments.
 In the United States, starting a Young Life Capernaum group can be an excellent option.